lilab-bcb/cumulus/docs/cellranger.rst

 		sample_2_adt,GRCh38,gs://fc-e0000000-0000-0000-0000-000000000000/VK18WBC6Z4,3-4,TCCGGAGA,SC3Pv3,adt,gs://fc-e0000000-0000-0000-0000-000000000000/antibody_index.csv
 		sample_3_crispr,GRCh38,gs://fc-e0000000-0000-0000-0000-000000000000/VK18WBC6Z4,5-6,CGCTCATT,SC3Pv3,crispr,gs://fc-e0000000-0000-0000-0000-000000000000/crispr_index.csv

-	In the above sample sheet, the first line describes the normal 3' RNA assay.
-The second line describes its associated antibody tag data, which can from either a CITE-Seq, cell-hashing, or nucleus-hashing experiment.
+	In the sample sheet above, despite the header row,

+	- First row describes the normal 3' RNA assay;

+	- Second row describes its associated antibody tag data, which can from either a CITE-Seq, cell-hashing, or nucleus-hashing experiment.
 Note that for the tag data, the *Index* field is different.
-The index for tag and crispr data should be Illumina index primer sequence (e.g. D701 in line two).
-In addition, the *DataType* field is changed to *adt*.
-The third line describes another tag data, which is in 10x genomics' V3 chemistry.
-For tag and crispr data, it is important to explicitly state the chemistry (e.g. *SC3Pv3*).
-The last line describes one gRNA guide data for Perturb-seq (see the *crispr* in *DataType* field).
-Note that it is users' responsibility to avoid index collision between 10x genomics' RNA indexes (e.g. SI-GA-A8) and Illumina index sequences for tag and crispr data (e.g. ATTACTCG).
+The index for tag and crispr data should be Illumina index primer sequence (e.g. ``ATTACTCG``, also known as ``D701``, in row two).
+In addition, the *DataType* field is changed to ``adt``.

+	- Third row describes another tag data, which is in 10x genomics' V3 chemistry.
+For tag and crispr data, it is important to explicitly state the chemistry (e.g. ``SC3Pv3``).

+	- Last row describes one gRNA guide data for Perturb-seq (see ``crispr`` in *DataType* field).
+Note that it is users' responsibility to avoid index collision between 10x genomics' RNA indexes (e.g. SI-GA-A8) and Illumina index sequences for tag and crispr data (e.g. ``ATTACTCG``).

 #.
 Fill in the ADT-specific parameters: